-Meanwhile, build the grilled cheese sandwiches: Thickly slice the country bread for 2 pieces per person, reserving the rest for breakfast.
+Meanwhile, build the grilled cheese sandwiches: Thickly slice the country bread for 2 pieces per person, reserving the rest.
 Lay the slices on the cutting board.
 Spread with mustard, if using.
 Thinly slice the Toma, removing the rind, and layer a few slices per sandwich.
 Press the halves together.

 In a large cast-iron skillet over medium-low heat, melt 1 tablespoon butter.
 Working in batches if necessary, add the sandwiches.
 Using another clean, heavy pan, gently weigh down and flatten the sandwiches.
 Cook until fragrant and golden, 5 to 7 minutes.
 Spread some more butter on the top of each sandwich before flipping and cooking the second side, 3 to 4 minutes longer.
 Transfer the sandwiches to the board and cut into halves.
 Repeat with the remaining sandwiches.

 Ladle the tomato soup into bowls and grind with pepper.
 Serve warm, with the grilled cheese sandwiches for dipping.

 Contains: milk, wheat.